Transfer & International Applicants

 New York, NY 10113-0745 USA

-- International students are not eligible to participate in the United States Government student loan programs but may qualify for the award of an institutional scholarship.
+International students are not eligible to participate in the United States Government student loan programs but may qualify for the award of an institutional scholarship.
 Consequently, international students must submit documentation of their ability to fund their legal education, including living expenses (please refer to the Fee Schedule on page 38).
-Please contact the Law Admissions office (toll-free: 877-452-9668 or email: firstname.lastname@example.org) to request the necessary forms.
+Please complete the Affidavit of Financial Support, if you have any questions about the form please call the Office of Law Admissions at 419-772-2211 or email email@example.com.